Chart Color Schemes

 Murwillumbah Surrounds features high concentrations of group households, with a higher-than-average median household size

 Family households constitute 74.4% of all households, including 28.1% couples with children, 34.0% couples without children, and 11.5% single parent families.
-Non-family households account for the remaining 25.6%, with lone person households at 21.5% and group households comprising 4.0%.
-The median household size is 2.6 people, which is larger than the Rest of NSW average of 2.4.
+Non-family households comprise the remaining 25.6%, with lone person households at 21.5% and group households making up 4.0% of the total.
+The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.

 Frequently Asked Questions - Households